bhargav265/CS269/README.md

 # Named Entity Recognition in Tweets: An Experimental Study

-Tweets are generally noisy and informal and hence the standard NLP mtools is severely degraded on these tweets.
+Tweets are generally noisy and informal and hence the standard NLP tools is severely degraded on these tweets.

 This paper addresses this issue by rebuilding the NLP pipeline with POS tagging, chinking and named-entity recognition.
 In this paper, a new T-NER system which is compared with the Stanford NER system and is found out to give double the F1 score than that of Stanford NER system.
 ## Introduction